windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 />
 <br/>

-### Background script
+### Background runnable

-As it was mentioned above, a **background script** represents code that is not attached to any component.
-Background scripts are most useful when you want to load data and pass that data to more than one component.
+As it was mentioned above, a **background runnable** represents code that is not attached to any component.
+Background runnables are most useful when you want to load data and pass that data to more than one component.
 In our case however, we just want to decouple data fetching from the "Table" component that is going to display the data.

-Create a new background script:
+Create a new background runnable:

 1. Choose JavaScript.
 1. Name the script "Load data".